Margaret Furse

-Margaret Furse (born Alice Margaret Watts, 18 February 1911 – 8 July 1974) was an English costume designer.
+Alice Margaret Furse (née Watts; 18 February 1911 – 8 July 1974) was a British costume designer.
+She has received various accolades, including an Academy Award, a BAFTA Award, and an Emmy Award.

 Personal life

 She was born to Punch magazine illustrator Arthur G. Watts and his wife, Phyllis Gordon Watts.
 She married art director Roger K. Furse on 4 December 1936 at Chelsea Old Church.

 Career

 She trained at the Central School of Arts and Crafts (now the Central School of Art and Design) and then joined Motley Theatre Design Group.

 She became a costume designer in films, her first film was Laurence Olivier's Henry V as assistant designer to Roger Kemble Furse.

 She had her own costumier business called New Sheridan House.

 In 1970, she was awarded an Academy Award for Best Costume Design for Anne of the Thousand Days (1969) and had five other nominations for The Mudlark (1951), Becket (1964), The Lion in Winter (1968), Scrooge (1970) and Mary, Queen of Scots (1971).

 She was also posthumously awarded an Emmy in 1975 for Outstanding Achievement in Costume Design for "Love Among the Ruins" (ABC Theatre, 6 March 1975) (her only nomination).